 Eligible projects are combined with projects from previous years to create a Comprehensive PPL.
 Combining the projects allows Oregon to better manage the loan fund and to assure that ready-to-proceed projects can get financing quickly.
 The Fundable PPL now includes a more robust project description to meet the needs of DWS, IFA and EPA.
 This allows EPA to conduct a preliminary review and approve the PPL, so that IFA can invite the highest ranked ready-to-proceed water systems to begin their funding processes earlier than usual.

-Once on the PPL, projects that have been determined as to being ready-to-proceed with funding, regardless of ranking, may begin the lending process with IFA and their Regional Coordinators.
+Once on the PPL, projects that have been determined as to being ready-to-proceed with funding, regardless of ranking, may begin the lending process with IFA and their Regional Development Officers.
 The by-pass process allows ready-to-proceed projects that are lower on the PPL to be funded before projects higher on the PPL that are not ready to proceed.
 Projects, if not funded, can remain on the PPL for up to two years from the approval of the IUP.

 2017 Project Priority List Results